jayparekhjp/NoSQL/README.md

     curl -i http://10.0.1.254:8098/buckets/bucket/keys/key1
     ```
     Here, we can read data from any node of the cluster since data is replicated in each node.

+### Checking Partition Tolerence

+To analyse the CAP theorerm for MongoDB and Riak, we have to create a partition in the cluster and the cluster will behave in either CP or AP manner.

+* To create a partition, we can stop the communication between two nodes of the cluster.